FrontWhalesOS/FWOS-Ruby/README.md

-# swapr
+# frontwhalesOS

-A basic file swapping service.
+A fun picture.

 Sign up to:

-* Post requests for files (songs, albums, movies, etc).
+* Post requests for photos.
 * Answer requests or view answers to existing requests.
 * Vote answers up or down.